TrialDuraPredict/TrialDuraPredict/README.md

 ### Data Cleaning
 We use example data for this tutorial, which includes 1000 studies in *./data_example/ctg-studies.json*.
 Firstly direct to *TrialDuraPredict* folder,
-- To generate the training, test and incompleted study IDs , run the code `ddf`.
-Datasets including separate study IDs are generated in *dd*
+- To generate the training, test and incompleted study IDs , run the code `python ./src/study_ids_split.py`.
+Datasets including separate study IDs are generated in *./data_example/*
 - To generate the clinical duration (output, Months as unit), run the code `dd`.
 Duration dataset is generated in *dd*
 - To generate the embedding of **clinical description**, run the code `python ./src/description2embedding.py`.
 The embedding dataset is generated in *./data_example/description2embedding.pkl*
 - To generate the embedding of **participants**, ...